apache/flink/docs/dev/table/index.md

 Dependency Structure
 --------------------

+Starting from Flink 1.9 the Table API provides two different planners: Blink planner and the old one available before.
+Planners are responsible for translating the relational operators into an executable, optimized plan.
+Both of the planners come with different optimization rules and runtime classes.
+They may also differ in a set of supported features.
+For a production use cases we recommend the old before Flink 1.9 planner.

-All Table API and SQL components are bundled in the `flink-table` Maven artifact.
+All Table API and SQL components are bundled in the `flink-table` or `flink-table-blink` Maven artifacts.

 The following dependencies are relevant for most projects: